Jas of Rosghel (as never seen before)

 He could be charming when he acted this way.
 But she loathed that sky-cursed uniform.

 Jas gazed at the silver Rosghel emblem stitched over his chest, level with her eyes.
 “I am fine, Melkian,” she replied—a small, hard coal of a girl.
-“They can say what they wish.
+“They can say what they want.
 When have I ever cared?”

 His lashes dipped low.
 “I wish you would not lie to me, Jas.”